sauxpa/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student at Inria Lille (team Scool, formerly SequeL) & CRIStAL (CNRS) under the supervision of [Philippe Preux](https://philippe-preux.github.io/) and [Odalric-Ambrym Maillard](http://odalricambrymmaillard.neowordpress.fr/), funded by the [B4H](https://www.inria.fr/en/philippe-preux-winner-ulne-i-sites-expand-call-projects) project.
+I obtained my PhD in mathematics (theoretical statistics) & computer science (reinforcement learning) at Inria Lille (team Scool, formerly SequeL) & CRIStAL (CNRS) in January 2024, under the supervision of [Philippe Preux](https://philippe-preux.github.io) and [Odalric-Ambrym Maillard](https://odalric-ambrymmaillard.github.io).

-My research focuses on reinforcement learning and stochastic bandits in risky, nonparametric environments.
-I am also working with François Pattou (PU-PH at CHU Lille and Inserm) and his team to design personalised, data-driven follow-up programmes after bariatric surgery for patients with obesity.
+My research focused on reinforcement learning and stochastic bandits in risky, nonparametric environments.
+I also collaborated with François Pattou (PU-PH at CHU Lille and Inserm) and his team to design personalised, data-driven follow-up programmes after bariatric surgery for patients living with obesity.